ibutta/Unity2D/DEVELOPMENT STATUS.md

 ### >Smash Blockers

 A Arkanoid-like game with a ball, a paddle and some blocks to be smashed.
-And yes, it is a wordplay with Smash Bros.
+And yes, it is a wordplay on "Smash Bros".

 **Status:** Under development.
 Currently active.